Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 The directories and files are pretty self-explanatory:

 - "Latest Stable Bootable" is the most functional bootable build I am currently running ---> OC 0.7.8
-- "archive" contains a record of all previous stable build versions ---> OC 0.6.0 unless otherwise specified
+- archive contains a record of all previous stable build versions ---> OC 0.6.0 unless otherwise specified
-- "debug" contains a record of all debug logs for troubleshooting purposes
+- debug contains a record of all debug logs for troubleshooting purposes
-- "misc" contains miscellaneous materials (BIOS settings, bug fixes, and an in-depth undervolting guide)
+- misc contains miscellaneous materials (BIOS settings, bug fixes, and an in-depth undervolting guide)
-- "README.md" contains this message
+- README.md contains this message

 Please note that SMBIOS data values (ie serials, hardware uuids...) have been redacted.
 If you wish to use this EFI, please generate your own info and adjust the config.plist accordingly.